 The nutrition facts are very similar to salmon making steelhead a very healthy choice.
 From one serving of about 3 oz (100 g) you will get about 1 g of omega 3.
 The recommendation from the American Heart Association is to eat fish two times per week.
 If you are supplementing the recommendation is anywhere from 1 to 4 grams of omega 3s (in the form of EPA and DHA) per day.
 The upper levels of supplementation is recommended for those with high cholesterol and/or heart disease.
 Those with diabetes or bleeding disorders should definitely seek a doctor before supplementing.

 Studies show the strongest evidence for heart disease prevention.
 People have begun taking fish oil for a variety of reasons like arthritis relief, joint pain, depression, mood and psychological disorders, skin health, IBS, and possibly some cancer like prostate and colon cancer.

 Finally, don’t forget to remember to think sustainably when you buy your fish.
 You can find a Seafood Watch Guide here.
 It’s important to be a responsible consumer and try to choose the fish that are not being over-farmed or grown using irresponsible practices.
 From what I have researched, steelhead seems to be a sustainable choice.

-I was watching Giada the other day, and she was making salmon.
+I was watching Giada the other day, and she was making salmon dinner.
 It looked delicious and healthy.
 So, when I went to my family’s house we decided to re-create the whole meal.
 Even though it is the middle of the winter, light summer-like meals are a nice change from the root veggies, soups, and stews.